Most contractors who are confident in their estimating and desirous of making some money will hear some of the following comments from customers:

 Hey, don’t let this question put you back on your heels.
 Respond to them with something like:

-This second point is less argument and more defining the “unique selling proposition” that differentiates you from your competitors.
-You should be quick, smooth and calm while explaining those items that make you different, and therefore better, than your competition.
+This second point is less argument and more defining the “unique selling proposition” that differentiates your from your competitors.
+You might be quick, smooth, and calm explaining those items that make you different, and therefore better, than your competition.

 Here’s to separating your company from the competition.

 Brad Humphrey is president of Pinnacle Development Group, a construction-focused consulting firm.
-In addition to working with contractors around the world, he also hosts the educational site www. thecontractorsbestfriend.com.
-For more information about separating your company from the competition, join the “TCBF” team today!
+In addition to working with contractors around the world he also hosts the educational site, www.thecontractorsbestfriend.com.
+For more information about separating your company from the competition and many other topics to grow your business…join the “TCBF” team today!